Consensys/doc.teku/docs/HowTo/Prepare-for-The-Merge.md

 ## Update Teku

-Once Bellatrix is scheduled for activation on Ethereum Mainnet, Teku will be updated to contain the new configuration in the Mainnet settings built with the release.
+Once Bellatrix is scheduled for activation on Mainnet, Teku will be released with updated configuration for Mainnet.
 Ensure your Teku client and execution client is up to date before Bellatrix is enabled.

 You can follow Teku notifications by: